SciSharp/TensorFlow.NET/README.md

 ### Why TensorFlow.NET ?

-`SciSharp STASK`'s mission is to bring popular data science technology into the .NET world and to provide .NET developers with a powerful Machine Learning tool set without reinventing the wheel.
+`SciSharp STACK`'s mission is to bring popular data science technology into the .NET world and to provide .NET developers with a powerful Machine Learning tool set without reinventing the wheel.
 Scince the APIs are kept as similar as possible you can immediately adapt any existing Tensorflow code in C# with a zero learning curve.
 Take a look at a comparison picture and see how comfortably a   Tensorflow/Python script translates into a C# program with TensorFlow.NET.

 ![pythn vs csharp](docs/assets/syntax-comparision.png)